memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 TypeScript allows me to never run into errors caused by typos, invalid values or passing the wrong type of the value.

-If I were using Lua instead, I have to spend couple hours (where, why, what, and how it did happened)
+If I were using Lua instead, I have to spend couple hours (where, why, what, and how it did happened to a particular error)

 **Why do I need to install these programs mentioned in the installation guide?**